 In December 2017, H.R.1 (the Tax Cuts and Jobs Act) was signed into law, which enacts significant changes to U.S. tax and related laws.
 The primary impact to us is a reduction of the federal corporate income tax rate from 35% to 21% effective January 1, 2018.
-Our Montana and South Dakota Tax Cuts and Jobs Act filings are discussed below.
-Dockets have also been opened in our Federal Energy Regulatory Commission (FERC) and Nebraska jurisdictions, where we proposed using reduced revenue requirements from the impacts of the Tax Cuts and Jobs Act to defer planned future rate filings in both jurisdictions.
-In each of our jurisdictions, we expect the Tax Cuts and Jobs Act related credits to continue and be subject to true-up until base rates are reset in a general rate case filing or agreement is reached with our state regulatory commissions as to how the impact of the Tax Cuts and Job Act will be resolved.
+Dockets were opened in each of our jurisdictions to investigate the customer benefit of this reduction in the federal corporate income tax rate.
+During the third quarter of 2018, we received approval of settlements in our South Dakota and Nebraska jurisdictions.